Art museums, globalization, museum studies, sociology of culture, critical theory, art theory, art historiography, Arab

-Xinyi "Amy" Zhang is a Term Instructor at Mason Korea.
-She is a Ph.D.
+Xinyi “Amy” Zhang is a Term Instructor at Mason Korea and a Ph.D.
 Candidate in Cultural Studies.
-She received an M.A. in Liberal Studies from The New School for Social Research and a B.A. in Philosophy and B.F.A. in Art History from The University of Texas.
+She received an M.A. in Liberal Studies from The New School for Social Research, a B.A. in Philosophy, and a B.F.A. in Art History from The University of Texas.
 She researches power dynamics among institutions in the fine art world, particularly how legitimacy is constructed and maintained by art institutions in the non-West.
 Her dissertation research focuses on the establishment of art museums in the Arabian Peninsula and understanding their reception in the Euro-American media.
-At George Mason University, she has taught courses in the School of Integrative Studies, Art History, Honors College, and in the Cultural Studies program.
+At George Mason University, she has taught courses in the School of Integrative Studies, Art History, Honors College, and the Cultural Studies program.

 Her dissertation research has been supported by the Provosts Research Fellowship, twice supported by the Interdisciplinary Curriculum Collaborative Award, and she has been a Davis Fellow at the Middlebury Institute of International Studies.
 Before coming to George Mason University, she was a fellow of the India-China Institute at The New School.